xillwillx/DS18B20/README.md

 `dtoverlay=w1-gpio`

- press ctrl+x and y to confirm, then `sudo nano vi /etc/modules` add the following 2 lines to the bottom:
+ press ctrl+x and y to confirm, then `sudo nano /etc/modules` add the following 2 lines to the bottom:

 `w1-gpio`